iKAN2025/frontend/indexBlogs.md

 # Meet the Team!

 ## Lakshanya Sankaran
-- Lakshanya is the Scrum Master
+- Lakshanya is the Scrum Master and Frontend Developer
 - She has played the flute for 10 years

 ## Eunseo Lim